Washing a Mohair or Alpaca Throw or Blanket

 We recommend hand-washing because you can control the amount of friction, to avoid matting the fluffy wool into knots.

 Yes you can wash fluffy mohair or alpaca throw blankets in a washing machine.
-But even a gentle wool cycle can be way too much movement for this type of blanket.
+But even a gentle wool cycle can be way too much movement for this type of fluffy blanket.

 Rinse well in tepid or cool water.